lukaku999/water-leakage-v2/README.md

 1. Navigate to root folder of project in your command line.
 2. Run 'npm install' in the root folder directory to install the necessary dependencies.
-3. Open a file called 'specs.js' (inside the apiSpec folder).
-Inside the file change on line 15, add the server URL of your chosing, for example: http://localhost:9000/api.
-4. Open browser and go to the URL you specified on line 3.
+3. Open the browser and go to the following URL to see the API documentation UI: http://localhost:9000.

 ## Live Version

-You can find a live version of the API documentation UI at the following link: https://water-leakage-v2.vercel.app/api-docs
+You can find a live version of the API documentation UI at the following link: https://water-leakage-v2.vercel.app.
+There is no styling due to the hosting site being unable to locate the following file: swagger-ui.css.